UoB-COMSM0110/2024-group-19/README.md

 I really enjoy the whole process of us figuring out the idea for the game.
 A lot of the initial design has to be modified during the process, and that is the chance we got to understand and practice agile development and teamwork.
 In the team, every member contributes their understanding of what makes the game work well and what makes it appealing to people.
 Therefore, we have a broader view of how to deliver a quality product.

 Jamie: 1.0

+In this project my main area of responsibility has been the development of the source code.
+I played a key role in the development and testing of base mechanics of our game.
+Once a minimal viable product had been developed, I took a step back and restructured our code base, really focusing on the principals of agile object orientated design.
+This increased the readability and the performance of the code significantly as well as making it simpler to understand and further develop our game.
+More recently I have been working on higher level features such as the dynamic background as-well as the ‘power-up’ mechanics.
+Overall, I have thoroughly enjoyed working as a part of this team.
+I feel we have placed great emphasis on regular communication, creating a clear sense of direction for this team and allowing a wide variety of ideas to be considered.

 WeiJian: 1.0